 The following discussion applies only to non-U.S. holders.
-A "non-U.S. holder" is a beneficial owner of our Common Stock that is an individual, corporation, estate, or trust that is not a U.S. holder.
+As discussed above under "-Characterization of Units" this discussion assumes that a Unit is treated as two separate instruments, and different tax consequences would apply if the Unit or its components were characterized differently than described above.
+A "non-U.S. holder" is a beneficial owner of a Unit, a component of a Unit or a share of our common stock that is an individual, corporation, estate, or trust that is not a U.S. holder.